Modwake/customFlags/README.md

-Custom mod that lets you load your own flag for your own ship.Required files are listed inside the release
+Custom mod that lets you load your own flag for your own ship.
+Required files are listed inside the release

 ## File setup